 The Office of the Children and Young People's Commissioner (CYPCS) is leading the work on CRIA supported by Ms. Lisa Payne, external independent expert advisor.

-On the same occasion, ENOC will hold a capacity building session on the review of ENOC Statutes to take place on Day 2 – 22 September – of the same event.
+On the same occasion, ENOC held a capacity building session on the review of ENOC Statutes to take place on Day 2 – 22 September – of the same event.
 This activity aims to work on improving the Network's internal procedures and processes.
 Based on the discussions, amendments will be presented to and voted by the General Assembly on 18 November 2020.

 The Seminar is organised with the support of the Children and Young People's Commissioner Scotland.